Governance and Global Affairs

 The minors offered by the Faculty of Governance and Global Affairs in The Hague are closely linked to the defining image of The Hague as a city of international justice, peace and security as well as the centre of Dutch public administration and international governance.

 The minor Global Affairs is built on two pillars of International Relations: International Security and International Political Economy.
-This minor aims to provide students with the tools and knowledge to understand the most important global trends and challenges.
-In the minor students will explore the relationship between geo-political shifts and power instruments in International Relations: in the political/ military as well as in the financial/economic domain.
+This minor aims to provides you with the tools and knowledge to understand the most important global trends and challenges.
+In the minor you will explore the relationship between geo-political shifts and power instruments in International Relations: in the political/ military as well as in the financial/economic domain.
 For more information go to the e-Prospectus.

 Openbaar Bestuur, Beleid en Management

 This minor is taught in Dutch.
-In this minor students get knowledge and insight in the Dutch public administration.
-In this minor, students will receive essential tools to find answers to important social issues in order to contribute to the improvement of public services.
+In this minor you will get knowledge and insight in the Dutch public administration.
+You will receive essential tools to find answers to important social issues in order to contribute to the improvement of public services.
 For more information go to the e-Prospectus.

 Public Administration: Muli-level Governance

-This minor consists of courses which enable students to analyze complex governance problems in a national and international context.
+This minor consists of courses which enables you to analyse complex governance problems in a national and international context.
 The public sector is increasingly a multi-level system, with interactions between public and private actors on the national, sub-national (provinces, regions) and international (e.g. EU, OECD, UN, WTO) level and various public, semi-public and private organizations that perform public tasks.
-In this minor students pay attention to decision-making processes in and interactions between and within those levels and organizations.
+In this minor you pay attention to decision-making processes in and interactions between and within those levels and organizations.
 For more information go to the e-Prospectus.

 Security, Safety and Justice